 - PERFECT SIZE & WEIGHT RATIO - no large batteries to power energy-hungry large screens.
 The DXR-8 is light-weight and portable, designed for...

-- FULL VIEWING CONTROL - The DXR-8 is a baby monitor with camera features such as pan/tilt/zoom and interchangeable lens.
-Fit the zoom lens to...
+- FULL VIEWING CONTROL - The DXR-8 is a baby monitor with camera features such as pan/tilt/digital zoom and interchangeable lens.
+Fit the zoom...

 - ROBUST AND MATURE HARDWARE - the DXR-8 is fine tuned and refined over years of iteration from feedback of real users.
 Trusted by over a...